Classification Demo

 Fine-tune the network with your custom dataset

-Automatically generates quantized and non-quantized TensorFlow Lite models and puts them in the model/ directory.
+The training process will automatically generate quantized and non-quantized TensorFlow Lite models, which will be placed in the model/ directory.

 Option 2: Use our pre-trained model